spruceid/siwe-next-auth-example/README.md

 ```

-As mentioned the default sign-in page can't be used because there is no way to
+The default sign-in page can't be used because there is no way to hook wagmi to
-hook Wagmi to listen for clicks, so a custom page must be created to handle the
-sign-in.
-Create pages/siwe.tsx and add the following to it:
+listen for clicks on the default sign-in page provided by next-auth, so a custom
+page must be created to handle the sign-in flow.
+Create pages/siwe.tsx and
+populate it with the following:

 ```javascript
 import { getCsrfToken, signIn } from 'next-auth/react'
 import { SiweMessage } from 'siwe'